JakeSCahill/hazelcast-code/map-queries/step1.md

-This tutorial walks you through how to use SQL over Kafka with Hazelcast.
+This tutorial walks you through how to use SQL over maps with Hazelcast.

 To get you started, we're installing Hazelcast and starting a Hazelcast member.